tdiprima/gitbak/README.md

 Use `backup-github.sh` and change `GHBU_UNAME` to your GitHub username, `GHBU_PASSWD` to your password, and `GHBU_ORG` to your organization.

+_I'm assuming now you'd have to use an API key instead of username/password._

 ## SSH Key

 It is necessary to set up an SSH key to connect to GitHub.